Read about the life-changing and life-saving stories you are helping to create by providing Diabetic Alert Dogs to Australians in need.

 Her advice to others living with type 1 diabetes: “Don’t let diabetes define you—you’re stronger because of it.”

-Mark and Josie
+Mark & Josie

 Diabetic Alert Dog Josie, a beautiful miniature Labradoodle, was placed with her recipient, Mark, in May 2024.
 Before Josie came into his life, Mark described things as “quiet”—but now his days are filled with affection, activity, and the boundless energy of his newest companion.